Ediacaran biota: Classification and interpretation

 Classification of the Ediacarans is inevitably difficult, hence a variety of theories exist as to their placement on the tree of life.

 Martin Glaessner proposed in The Dawn of Animal Life (1984) that the Ediacaran biota were recognizable crown group members of modern phyla, but were unfamiliar because they had yet to evolve the characteristic features we use in modern classification.

 In 1998 Mark McMenamin claimed Ediacarans did not possess an embryonic stage, and thus could not be animals.
 He believed that they independently evolved a nervous system and brains, meaning that "the path toward intelligent life was embarked upon more than once on this planet".

 In 2018 analysis of ancient sterols was taken as evidence that one of the period's most-prominent and iconic fossils, Dickinsonia, was an early animal.

+The term "Ediacara biota" has received criticism from some scientists due to its alleged inconsistency, arbitrary exclusion of certain fossils, and inability to be precisely defined.